 Photo of Sierra Vierra Sierra Vierra

-Sierra Vierra is an associate in the Sacramento, California, office of Jackson Lewis P.C.
-She represents management in civil litigation and administrative proceedings involving employment law matters, including discrimination, harassment, retaliation, wrongful termination, benefits, and a wide range of wage and hour issues.
+Sierra Vierra is a principal in the Salt Lake City, Utah, office of Jackson Lewis P.C.
+Sierra focuses her practice on workplace safety and health matters and has substantial and in-depth experience in civil litigation and administrative proceedings involving employment law matters, including discrimination, harassment, retaliation, wrongful termination, and wage and hour issues.